Haydeni0/pi-humidity/README.md

 Logging and plotting the inside and outside humidity/temperature of an indoor terrarium that houses environment sensitive Nepenthes plants.

-The locally hosted webpage is shown on the Raspberry Pi GUI connected to a screen.
+The locally hosted webpage is shown on the Raspberry Pi GUI connected to a screen and accessible remotely on the internet.

-The local website is accessible [remotely](https://pi-humidity.webredirect.org/) on the internet through the use of a dynamic DNS update service (e.g. [dynu](https://www.dynu.com/en-US/)).

 ![DHT graph example](Media/DHT_graph_example.png "DHT graph example")